 Introduction to Continue Statement in C

-Here, we are going to learn about the continue statement in C. This statement is majorly used in the case of iterators or in case of looping.
-This statement as the name already suggests, makes sure that the code continues running after a particular statement is executed.
+Here, we are going to learn about the continue statement in C. This statement is majorly used in the case of iterators or in the case of looping.
+As the name already suggests, this statement makes sure that the code continues running after a particular statement is executed.
 It is used in the same way as the break statement, but the break statement would stop the execution of the loop or series of statements, but the continue statement in return would continue the execution of the code.

 Below is the syntax for the continue statement in C.